 Both magazines and newspapers are acquired for recreational reading and to provide current information.
 The library selects its periodicals collection annually in midwinter with subscriptions to run approximately July through June.
-The library removes lowusage titles and adds new ones as the budget allows.
+The library removes low-usage titles and adds new ones as the budget allows.
 Branch managers select adult magazine titles, while Juvenile and YA Librarians may choose titles for younger patrons.

 In addition to print materials, the library subscribes to electronic databases which provide abstracts or full text for a wide variety of magazine and newspaper articles.
-A collection of downloadable digital magazines is maintained through a service called RBdigital, provided by Recorded Books.
 The library also offers digital magazines through Overdrive, its online digital materials service.
-These digital magazines, however, are selected by a vote of the consortium and are not chosen by the Campbell County Public Library on its own.
+These digital magazines are selected by a vote of the consortium and are not chosen by the Campbell County Public Library on its own.